 Exams will cover textbook and lecture material outlined in the PowerPoint slides and discussed during class and our weekly discussion board posts.
-Due to the COVID-19 pandemic, all exams this semester will be online open book and open note so students will need to bring their computers to class on these dates.
-The exams are currently scheduled to take place in class on the scheduled exam dates (see Schedule).
+All exams this semester will be completed in the classroom on your personal computer so make sure you bring a functioning computer to class on our exam dates (see Schedule).

 Mini-assignments will be completed outside of class time and will involve the application of course material and the development of key skill sets important to public health science and your end of the semester final project.
-These projects will involve the submittion of short written, audiovisual, and survey/chatroom based communications.
+These projects will involve the submittion of short written, audiovisual, and survey/chatroombased communications.
 All mini-assignments will be due on Sundays at midnight following the scheduled module exam date.

-Class participation: if a student's final average is within 0.2% of the next highest letter grade (i.e. \geq 89.8, etc) and they adequately participated in classroom discussions over the course of the semester (per the instructor's discretion), the next highest letter grade for the course will be assigned.
+Class participation: if a student's final average is within 0.2% of the next highest letter grade (i.e. ≥89.8, etc) and they adequately participated in classroom discussions over the course of the semester (per the instructor's discretion), the next highest letter grade for the course will be assigned.